 The beginning of King Matthias Reign

 What was the position of the Kingdom of Hungary when King Matthias began his reign in 1458?
-Was it much different than in the age of Zrínyi Miklós (Nicholas Zrinski), nearly two hundred years later?
+Was it much different than in the age of Zrínyi Miklós (Nikola Zrinski), nearly two hundred years later?
 Or today?

 As we had done before, let us follow the writing of Zrínyi who was not accidentally taking his time to write about King Matthias (Mátyás).
 The parallel is unmistakable if we read what Zrínyi wrote about it in his work born in 1657:

 “Mátyás could barely take a good hard grip on the rod of the country, he has had at once three such enemies and armies against him whereas each of them thought to swallow him along with his country.
 There were two world-owning emperors among them, the German and the Turk, the third one was the Czech Giskra in his own country (in Hungary) who was as hard to exterminate as killing off the maggots from the rotten wound.

 Come on, valiant king, let’s see whether you can be compared to Hercules, the son of Jupiter who had killed two dragons in his cradle at the same time, killing one with each hand.
 But your situation was even more difficult than his, having your hands full with two enemies already, tell me, what would you do with your third foe, with your traitor servants?
 Add to this the poverty of your country, the emptiness of your treasury, and the overall confusion in the country for the fear of these great enemies: what are you going to do, where will you begin?